 4) You could learn on our own through other sources.

 In the book "The Question Behind the Question" by John G. Miller (amazon), John talks about people who ask the wrong questions.
 He calls them "lousy questions".
-He says "They're negative and they don't solve any problems."
+He says, "They're negative and they don't solve any problems."
 John calls them "Incorrect Questions", since nothing positive or productive comes from asking them."

-So if your parents or caregivers actually spent time teaching you how to have healthy relationships, unless they had you read or included references from professional sources such as psychiatrists, psycholinguists or people educated in a related field, how would you know they were teaching you correct information?
+If your parents or caregivers actually spent time teaching you how to have healthy relationships, unless they had you read or included references from professional sources such as psychiatrists, psycholinguists or people educated in a related field, how would you know they were teaching you correct information?

 There are many books that discuss the challenges caused by "Incorrect Lessons" and how correct them for healthy relationships.
 Just a couple examples include "It Will Never Happen To Me" by Claudia Black, PhD, MSW; New York Times Bestseller "Adult Children of Alcoholics" by Janet Geringer Woititz, Ed.D.; and "Codependency No More" a New York Times Bestseller by Melody Beattie.
 There are also professionals, 12 Step programs (wiki), and internet resources that can help.

 Now it's important to realize that most people spend a lot of time with these role models.
 How many may be teaching you "Incorrect Lessons"?
 Remember, there is a 40 to 50 percent divorce rate.
-So could that be a possible barometer to measure how much of your lessons from role models may be "Incorrect Lessons"?
+Could that be a possible barometer to measure how much of your lessons from role models may be "Incorrect Lessons"?

-Did you learn on your own or do you want to learn on your own?
+Did you learn on your own, or do you want to learn on your own?
 As mentioned in previous sections, be mindful to make sure it was or is correct information.
 Does what you know agree with what acclaimed writers and psychiatrists teach?
-Does it agree with books like "The Road Less Traveled" by Dr. M. Scott Peck, or any of the volumes of great information on relationships?
-There are lots of other resources such as professionals including therapists, 12 Step programs (wiki), and internet resources that can help.
+Does it agree with books like "The Road Less Traveled" (amazon) by Dr. M. Scott Peck, or any of the volumes of great information on relationships?
+There are many other resources such as professionals including therapists, 12 Step programs (wiki), and internet resources that can help.
 One litmus test to determine if you may want to consider learning to improve skills might be ask yourself how many friends, and loved ones do you currently have where you can share your feelings and intimate thoughts in an open honest loving manner?